William G. Perry (architect): Life and career

-William Graves Perry was born November 8, 1883 in Boston to Charles French Perry and Georgianna West (Graves) Perry.
+William Graves Perry was born on November 8, 1883, in Boston to Charles French Perry and Georgianna West (Graves) Perry.
 He was educated at Harvard University and the Massachusetts Institute of Technology, graduating from the latter in 1907.
-After a few months with architects Shepley, Rutan & Coolidge he traveled to Paris, where he sat for and passed the entrance examinations to the École des Beaux-Arts.
+After a few months with architects Shepley, Rutan & Coolidge he traveled to Paris, where he sat for and passed the entrance examinations for the École des Beaux-Arts.
 He earned his diplôme in 1913 and returned to the United States.
 In Boston he returned to Shepley, Rutan & Coolidge while also teaching design at the Boston Architectural Club.
-In 1915 he formed his own practice.
+In 1915, he formed his own practice.
 In 1917, upon the United States' entry into World War I, he enlisted in the United States Army, leaving his business in charge of an associate.
 During the war he was stationed in France and supervised the construction of airfields.
 He was discharged in 1919, and returned to Boston.

 In 1923 Perry merged his practice with that of T. Mott Shaw and Andrew H. Hepburn, established in 1921, to form the new firm of Perry, Shaw & Hepburn.
 In 1949 they were joined by partners Christopher M. Kehoe and Robert C. Dean in the renamed Perry, Shaw & Hepburn, Kehoe & Dean.
-After Kehoe's sudden death in 1952 the firm became Perry, Shaw, Hepburn & Dean.
+After Kehoe's sudden death in 1952, the firm became Perry, Shaw, Hepburn & Dean.
 Both Shaw and Hepburn retired in 1962, though it was not until 1968 that the firm was reorganized as Perry, Dean & Stewart with the addition of Clifford D. Stewart.
 Perry retired from practice in 1974, leaving his partners in charge.
 The firm was renamed several times until arriving at Perry Dean Rogers Architects, its current (2023) name, in 1982.